goleaf/mini-to-do-app/docs/test-coverage-assessment.md

 12. ✅ Added tests for `SectionHeader` component
 13. ✅ Added tests for `TabsSection` component
 14. ✅ Add tests for core components (TaskListView, Sidebar)
-15. ✅ Add integration tests for pages (New Task, Categories)
+15. ✅ Add integration tests for pages (New Task, Categories, Home)
-16. ⏳ Add tests for Home page (app/page.tsx)
-17. ⏳ Add tests for optimistic updates and rollback
+16. ⏳ Add tests for optimistic updates and rollback

 ---